From laundrette to late-night venue: Laundry

 At the heart of this nightlife on the corner of Abel Smith and Cuba, is a lime green (like very, very lime green) building, that was formerly a laundrette but is now where you’ll find live hip-hop, DJ culture, soul food and cocktails with a vibe that’s casually hip, relaxed and fun.

-Local legend, DJ and music writer, Martyn Pepperell agrees.
+Local legend, DJ, and music writer, Martyn Pepperell agrees.
 “When they party, they party till close.”
 But Martyn sees the late-night party vibe as one that’s unique to Cuba Street.
 “Laundry has one of the most open-minded audiences in the capital.
 Where else are you going to get a late-night dancefloor going for some Caribbean disco or Japanese City-Pop?”
 Martyn says.

 To fuel the dancefloor antics, Laundry puts on excellent kai.
 They’ve won Visa Wellington On a Plate’s coveted Burger Wellington competition three times, and you’ll find the winning burgers on the menu still.
 You’ll also find Southern-style comfort food like gumbo and Cajun-style fish and some dishes with a vegan twist, like meat-free pulled pork and chilli – all finished off with a slice of Aunt Pearl’s hot apple pie.
-Drinks-wise, there’s local craft beers on tap or try Laundry’s ‘Skinny witches’ hibiscus margarita if you’re looking for a little pep.
+Drinks-wise, there are local craft beers on tap, or try Laundry’s ‘Skinny witches’ hibiscus margarita if you’re looking for a little pep.

 It’s clear when you visit Laundry is that it isn’t just one thing.
 Laundry is not just a restaurant or bar or a nightclub – it’s many different things to many different people.
 It’s a hub for the local community that welcomes everyone in for quiz nights, date nights, birthday dinners or an old-fashioned night out with mates.